Densely branching trees as models for H\'enon-like and Lozi-like attractors: Preliminaries on the Lozi-like maps

-Note that the Lozi map is not everywhere differentiable, but $\det DL_{a,b} = -b \in (-1, 0)$ at all points where the derivative exists.
+Note that the Lozi-like map $F$ is not everywhere differentiable, but $-1 <\det DF(P) < 0$ at every point $P$ where the derivative exists.
 Also, its hyperbolic structure can be understood only as the existence of a hyperbolic splitting at those points at which it exists (for which the derivative exists at the whole trajectory).
 This splitting cannot be extended to a continuous one on the whole plane.
 The usual meaning of the notions of stable and unstable manifolds also has to be changed a little bit.
-They are broken lines, and therefore not manifolds.
+They are broken curves, and therefore not manifolds.
 Nevertheless, we prefer to call them (un)stable manifolds rather than (un)stable sets.
-It is shown in \cite{M} that they exist at almost all points of the trapping region.
+By the definition of $F$, they exist at almost all points of the trapping region and are infinite in both directions.